Jupiterian/ATP-Rankings-API/Examples/Examples.md

 ```

 **Description:**
-Plots the ATP points history for Big 3 on the same graph for comparison.
+Plots the ATP points history for provided players on the same graph for comparison.

 **Expected Output:**
 A matplotlib line graph with separate lines for each player, showing their point totals over time.